SalomonMetre/SalomonMetre/README.md

 - 🤝 I’m looking for help with **Systems Programming resources.**

-- 💬 Ask me about **Dart, Flutter, Digital Logic, Linux, Deep Learning, and NLP.**
+- 💬 Ask me about **Dart, Flutter, Digital Logic, Systems Programming, Linux, Deep Learning, and NLP.**

 - 📫 How to reach me **salomon.kulondwa@gmail.com**